 To get a an idea of what you will end up with, stand at the bottom of the slope when you are designing the terraces into the slope.
 It can be expensive to terrace and level a sloping garden, but will be easier to maintain, look better and create something you can safely use again.

 Existing Plants.
 Plants and shrubs can be dug out, planted in containers and flowerpots and saved for replanting when the terracing is complete.
 Working around plants is time consuming.

-New plants to plant in the terraces.
 Plants that like to flow down slopes like coneflowers, black eyed susan, garden phlox, shasta daisies, purple russian sage, herbs like catmint and creeping phlox work well on the edge of a terrace.

 Birdbaths, bird feeders, big flowerpots and trellises all add interest.
 But don't go over the top in a small sloped garden.
 Too much clutter makes it look smaller, design tips can be found on my small garden page.

 The pictures show examples of a small job inBristol and a large landscaping job near Bath in Somerset.